-Are you pulling your hair out trying to get your kids to remember and actually use computation strategies?
+Feeling exhausted from trying to get your kids to remember and actually use mental math strategies?

-Try these mental math tips.
-I promise that you and your kids will LOVE using computation strategies.
+Try these mental math tips that will help your kids LOVE using the computation strategies that you’ve taught.
 Your kids will become mental math masterminds and beg for more.
 Really!
 I’m not kidding.

 ❶ Start by explaining how we use mental math every day (why it’s an important skill).